Director of Admissions and Enrollment

 🔥 Testing Is Not the Problem—Low Standards Are

 Alpha doesn't avoid standardized testing.
-We embrace it.
-If you're seeking a school that sidesteps rigor or lowers expectations, don't apply.
-But if you believe in maintaining high standards—and supporting every student to meet them—start here.
+We champion it.
+If you're seeking a school that sidesteps rigor or dilutes expectations, don't apply.
+If you believe in establishing high standards—and supporting every student in meeting them—begin here.

 👉 Watch MacKenzie explain (3 min)